-The characteristic that gives a knockdown texture its name is the flattened appearance it gets after you've lightly knocked it down with a drywall knife.
+Knockdown texture gets its name from the flattened appearance it gets after you've lightly "knocked down" the wet material with a drywall knife.
 You can't knock down wall texture, though, until you've gotten some on the wall, and a paint roller is a convenient tool for this part of the job.
 The most useful rollers for texturing are made of coarse vinyl or coconut fibers and are intended for applying texture paint.

 Video of the Day

 To get a knockdown texture you'll need to do the following: